 Jason Welsh - President

 The president of the SNFF Jason Welsh was born in Vallejo, CA and grew up in Benicia, CA. He spent many of summers in Vallejo at his Grandma Hazels house.
 Ever since elementary school, Jason aspired to either play professional sports or to be a fireman.
-Jason worked at Medic Ambulance as an EMT and paramedic running 911 calls throughout solano county and was hired with Vallejo Fire Department in 2001 where his is currently a Captain.
+Jason worked at Medic Ambulance as an EMT and paramedic running 911 calls throughout Solano county and was hired with Vallejo Fire Department in 2001 where he is currently a Captain.
 On days off you can find Jason coaching youth sports and spending time with family and friends.
 Jason helped start SNFF as an inaugural member.
 “We wanted to be able to serve the community beyond the 911 call.
 You could say this charity was born out of tears and heartache.
 We witness so much loss and brokenness and we wanted to be able to do something beyond EMS protocols.
 This gives us the opportunity to give assistance quickly and serve the community we swore to serve and protect beyond our usual means.”
 Jason also states “I’m from here born and raised, ran calls all over this county, ran around and rode my bike through this county and I flat out care for this community.
 I figure God gave me a loud mouth, a lot of energy and a heart that cares and remembers where it came from.
 I plan on putting it to good use.”

 Robbie Engell - Treasurer